ktechhydle/mprun_repo/README.md

 - Item management:
 	> Items are named according to there current state (Locked, Grouped, etc.)
 - Elements are named:
 	> That's right.
-You will often see things like '''Editable Text Blocks''' or '''MPRUN Element''' on the Canvas.
+You will often see things like `Editable Text Blocks` or `Free MPRUN Element` on the Canvas.
 - Text block tool:
 	> Adds an Editable Text Block to the Canvas
 > [!TIP]
-> Enable '''GSNAP''' in the action toolbar to enable grid-snapping for grouped items.
+> Enable `GSNAP` in the action toolbar to enable grid-snapping for grouped items.

 # Why MPRUN Though?
 MPRUN can build a solid plan going into competitions, creating a proper mindset for athletes.